-Almost double the size of its neighbour - Banff NP, Jasper is the largest national park in the Canadian Rockies.
+Almost double the size of its neighbor – Banff NP, Jasper National Park is the largest national park in the Canadian Rockies.
 Understandably with all this space, there’s bound to be some fantastic trails.
-However nothing prepared me for the beautiful views I witnessed every time I hiked here.
-When I visited Jasper for the first time, I was so impressed with the surroundings that I seriously considered settling down here for a while!

 1. The Sulphur Skyline